-Following an opposite path to the one often trailed by Latin American immigrants, Luis F. Paredes was born in the United States and relocated to his ancestral homeland in Peru.
-While his mother was determined to seek out the "American Dream," Luis was growing up in Lima under the care of his maternal grandmother.
-His childhood was marked by "Jaranas," a celebration of the black and indigenous roots of the Peruvian nation.
-Holding on to his Peruvian culture, Luis was reunited with his mother in New York at the age of eleven.
+Luis was born in the United States and relocated to his ancestors' homeland in Peru, a path that runs counter to that commonly followed by Latin American immigrants.
+While his mother pursued the "American Dream," Luis was raised in Lima by his maternal grandmother.
+His childhood was marked by "Jaranas," a Peruvian celebration of its black and indigenous roots.
+Eleven-year-old Luis was reunited with his mother in New York while maintaining his Peruvian heritage.

-Dr. Luis F. Paredes earned his Ph.D. in Cultural Studies from the University at Albany, State University of New York.
-He is a cultural anthropologist researching how marginalized, and oppressed bodies convey identity, embodied memory, and cultural history.
-His holistic development created a world-minded individual who challenges cultural labels, social privileges, and racial imbalances.
+Luis earned his Ph.D. in Cultural Studies from the State University of New York at Albany.
+He is a cultural anthropologist who studies how oppressed and marginalized bodies communicate identity, embodied memory, and cultural history.
+His holistic development produced a global citizen who questions cultural labels, social privileges, and racial disparities.

-In addition to leading Institutional Equity and Belonging at Wheaton College (Norton, MA), Dr. Luis F. Paredes serves as a Visiting Associate Professor in the School of Social Work/MSW program and the Anthropology Department at Bridgewater State University and teaches courses focusing on diversity, race, and ethnicity, sexism, immigration, dance theory, Spanish, and Latin American, Caribbean, and U.S. Latino Studies.
-He served as a member of the Edward M. Kennedy Institute for the United States Senate Design Team and was a member of the Board of Directors of the Massachusetts Foreign Language Association (MaFLA); he was a fellow at The National Inclusive Excellence Leadership Academy; he studied at the Intercultural Communication Institute, and he was a Visiting Residency Artist at the Duke University Dance Program.
-Dr. Paredes stands as Historian and Archivist of the four-time Grammy Awards and Latin Grammy Awards music and dance company, Perú Negro.
+In addition to serving as Associate Vice President of Institutional Equity and Belonging at Wheaton College (Norton, MA), Luis is a Visiting Associate Professor in the School of Social Work/MSW program and the Anthropology Department at Bridgewater State University, where he teaches courses on diversity, race, and ethnicity, sexism, immigration, dance theory, Spanish, and Latin American, Caribbean, and U.S. Latino Studies.
+He was a member of the Edward M. Kennedy Institute for the United States Senate Design Team and the Board of the Massachusetts Foreign Language Association (MaFLA); a fellow at The National Inclusive Excellence Leadership Academy; a student at the Intercultural Communication Institute; and a Visiting Residency Artist at the Duke University Dance Program.
+Luis is the historian and archivist for Perú Negro, a one-time Grammy Award and three-time Latin Grammy Award nominee music and dance group.

 He resides in Providence, Rhode Island with his dogs, Pisko and Panka, and spends his time between Providence and Lima.